techie-joe/core/README.md

 ## Our Philosophy

 The primary goal of this project is to provide users with a **quick and easy way to build a website**.
-We aim to meet the needs of the vast majority of users out of the box, by prioritizing **simplicity** rather than flexibility. **Ready-made themes and layouts** provided through this project should look neat and tidy.
+We aim to meet the needs of the vast majority of users out of the box, by prioritizing **simplicity** rather than flexibility.
 For those with specific needs or wish to customize further, they may add custom CSS or modify the default layout.

 ## Usage